schwering/shared-autofill/README.md

 We consider two cases:

 **Case 1.**
-The attacker controls the parent frame.
+The attacker controls the parent document.
+They trick the user into filling and submitting a form in a descendant frame.

-Then, they could make use of `shared-autofill` to trick the user, for example, into executing a payment: the attacker embeds an invisible iframe that loads a cross-origin payment form, and tricks the user into autofilling a, say, cardholder-name field in the parent frame.
+The attacker tricks the user into autofilling a, say, cardholder-name field.
+The attacker has embedded an invisible iframe that contains a cross-origin payment form and has enabled `shared-autofill` in that child document.
-Due to `shared-autofill`, this also fills the payment form in the attacker's child frame.
+Due to `shared-autofill`, the autofill in the parent document may fill in the attacker's payment form.
-Next, the attacker click-jacks the user into submitting the form.
+The attacker then click-jacks the user into submitting the payment form.

+The attack relies on `shared-autofill` because the attacker cannot access the payment form directly.
-However, the attacker could likely also click-jack the user into autofilling the form in the iframe directly – entirely without `shared-autofill`.
+However, the attacker can likely also click-jack the user into autofilling the form in the iframe directly – entirely without `shared-autofill`.
-Also, an attacker who controls the parent frame arguably has much simpler means to steal the payment information by manipulating the parent frame directly.
+Also, the attacker arguably has much simpler means to steal the payment information by manipulating the parent document directly.

 **Case 2.**
-The attacker only controls the child frame.
+The attacker controls a document where `shared-autofill` is enabled.
+They steal autofilled values.

-If the parent document enabled `shared-autofill` in that child document, the attacker could add a payment form to the child document and steal any values autofilled into these fields.
+The attacker adds a, say, payment form to the document they control and where `shared-autofill` is enabled.

-In this case, `shared-autofill` is a key component of the attack.
+They speculate on an autofill happening in another document.
+Due to `shared-autofill`, the autofill in that document may also fill the attacker-controlled payment form.

+The attack relies on `shared-autofill` because the attacker cannot access the document where the autofill happened directly.
-However, it fundamentally relies incorrect and dangerous use of `shared-autofill` on the parent document's end.
+Unless the attacker-controlled frame is the main frame, this requires a dangerous use of `shared-autofill` in the parent frame of the attacker-controlled frame.

 **Mitigation.**
-In either case, the parent document's policy could effectively override any malicious `allow="shared-autofill"` attributes (because the document policy [takes precedence](https://w3c.github.io/webappsec-permissions-policy/#algo-define-inherited-policy-in-container) over the container policy).
+A parent document's policy can effectively override any malicious `allow="shared-autofill"` attributes (because the document policy [takes precedence](https://w3c.github.io/webappsec-permissions-policy/#algo-define-inherited-policy-in-container) over the container policy).
 For example, the HTTP header `Permissions-Policy: shared-autofill=(self "https://psp.example")` implicitly prevents all origins except for `https://psp.example` from inheriting shared-autofill.
+This mitigates both cases except the scenario of Case 2 where the attacker controls the main frame.

 ## Demo